hack4impact-upenn/member-bios/kasra-koushan.md

   role: External Relations Chair
 ---

-Kasra is a junior at Penn studying computer science and (probably (hopefully)) math.
-Born in Tehran and raised in Toronto, he's also lived in the cities of Montreal, Cape Town, and now Philadelphia.
-He has experience in mobile and web development and has worked at [Over](http://madewithover.com) and an astrophysics lab at McGill.
+Kasra is a rising senior at Penn studying computer science.
+He grew up in Toronto and has also lived in the cities of Montreal, Cape Town, and now Philadelphia.
+He has experience in mobile and web development and has worked at [Khan Academy](http://khanacademy.org), [Over](http://madewithover.com), and an astrophysics lab at McGill.
 He's passionate about education, and loves pomegranates, photography, and Drake.